-LGBTI and Communities
+LGBTQI+ and Communities

-Churches, like families, are places where discrimination and hate occur the most for LGBTI persons people live in fear of harm from their communities.
-For example, in some communities raping or killing an LGBTI person is praised and encouraged and those committing this violence are treated as heroes because of the belief that being LGBTI is a choice that can be changed or a disease that can be cured.
-Further, many believe that LGBTI is 'unAfrican' and therefore has no place in their communities.
+Churches, like families, are places where discrimination and hate occur the most for LGBTQI+ persons

+As in churches, many LGBTQI+ people live in fear of harm from their communities.
+For example, in some communities raping or killing an LGBTQI+ person is praised and encouraged and those committing this violence are treated as heroes because of the belief that being LGBTQI+ is a choice that can be changed or a disease that can be cured.
+Further, many believe that LGBTQI+ is 'unAfrican' and therefore has no place in their communities.